 Educational Administration and Supervision MEd

 We invite you to explore this opportunity to become part of the fully online program in Master of Education (M.Ed) in Educational Administration and Supervision.
-Our education administration graduates enjoy positions of leadership in elementary and secondary schools throughout the world.
+Our online education administration and supervision degree graduates enjoy positions of leadership in elementary and secondary schools throughout the world.
 This affordable, convenient online degree in the area of education administration is designed to offer you a quality education while enabling you to maintain the increasingly complex schedules of today’s professional educators.

 Founded nearly 100 years ago as a teacher’s college, The University of Southern Mississippi continues its’ tradition of excellence by offering an attractive, fully online master’s program for teachers who find it difficult to attend traditional face-to-face classes.
 Fully accredited through the Educational Leadership Constituent Council (ELCC) and the National Council for Accreditation of Teacher Education (NCATE), the four-semester online Educational Administration program maintains the integrity and rigor of an on-campus academic program, while unleashing the creativity that emerging technologies can afford.
 Seeking to involve technologies within a context of collaboration and communication, faculty members are dedicated to the futuristic pursuit of educational excellence, while striving to expand our traditional classrooms.